 No. I do not see you as they do.
 I do not see you as you do.
 Not in my heart.

 You are not who you were or what was done to you, you are not what you have seen or what you have done.
-That is not what I seen when I look at you.
+That is not what I see when I look at you.

 I see Me.
 In you.
 I am there.
 In the street.
 In the shadows.
-In the nights of silence tears.
+In the nights of silent tears.
 In the mirror and the feeling of inadequacy.
 In the bombs.
 In the thinking you can’t go on.
 In the hoping you won’t.
 In the fear.
 In the silence.
 In the dirt.
 In the loneliness.
 In the hiding.
 I am there.
 And I see you.
 And I love you.
 Scars and all.